 * Click here for rating key

 Cafe Soleil Restaurant Review: Café Soleil looks as if it wants to mimic a Parisian bistro upgraded to a small chic brasserie.
-The ambience works with the shining tableware on a pristine white cloth contrasting with a well-polished dark wood bar, Art-Deco mirror and pseudo Toulouse Lautrec Moulin Rouge frescos.
-In this French environment, Café Soleil cannot decently escape the French bistro’s usual fare, such as escargots, onion soup, vichyssoise, tournedos and bavette---all authentic and worthy of trying.
-But the restaurant has other ambitions such as offering a choice of eclectic tapas like hummus and smoked salmon.
-Italian?
-That’s here, too, with a risotto navigateur, grilled veal scaloppine and a choice of pasta dishes.
-You might stay on neutral ground with a breast of chicken or a tuna au poivre (au poivre is so much more chic than pepper-crusted), guaranteed by the menu to be seared to perfection, although that does not always seem to be the case.
+The ambience works with the shining tableware on a pristine white cloth contrasting with a well-polished dark wood bar, Art Deco mirror and pseudo Toulouse Lautrec Moulin Rouge frescos.
+In this environment, Café Soleil cannot decently escape the French bistro’s usual fare, such as escargots, onion soup, vichyssoise, tournedos and bavette --- all authentic.
+But the restaurant has other ambitions such as offering a choice of appetizers from calamari to crispy Brussels sprouts.
+There are tempting sandwiches and ample entrées, too, including lobster ravioli and shrimp and grits.
+You might stay on neutral ground with roasted chicken or steak frites.
+Saturdays and Sundays you can find a prix-fixe dinner and, of course, there is a worthy cocktails menu every evening.